royce-mathew/CSCI2072U-Code/README.md

 ### Taylor Polynomial
 Slide 28
 #### Notes
-- The Taylor polynomial exists is f is sufficiently smooth.
+- The Taylor polynomial exists is $f$ is sufficiently smooth.
 - We have an expression for the remainder.
 - The computation of Taylor polynomials requires the computation of derivatives. **Not many functions have such simple derivatives as in our examples!**
-- Properties of f at x = c completely determine Tn(x), so all information comes from x = c.
+- Properties of $f$ at $x = c$ completely determine $Tn(x)$, so all information comes from $x = c$.
 The Taylor polynomial is useful as a local approximation only
 - For $|x − c|$ large, many terms needed for convergence.
 In contrast, polynomial interpolation is useful on a whole domain.

 ## Lecture [18](https://learn.ontariotechu.ca/courses/21707/files/2997531?module_item_id=515442)
 ### Notes
 - The piecewise linear interpolant is **not differentiable**.
-- Cubic Splines - Slide 9
+- Cubic Splines - Slide 10

 ## Lecture [19](https://learn.ontariotechu.ca/courses/21707/files/3016575?module_item_id=516491)